In today’s article, I am going to tell you absolutely everything about something essential in SEO: how to create sitemap in WordPress.

-One of the first things we must do when setting up a WordPress blog or a website is to create a sitemap.xml and send it to the Google Search Console (the old Google Webmaster Tools) to help Google to know about the existence of your website. and its structure.
+One of the first things we must do when setting up a WordPress blog or a website is to create a sitemap.xml and send it to the Google Search Console (the old Google Webmaster Tools) to help Google know about the existence of your website.
+And its structure.

-Any new page or entry that is published on our website will be uploaded to the sitemap and in this way, Google will know that there is new content to index and where it is located.
+When you upload any new page or entry published on our website to the sitemap, and in this way, Google will know that there is new content to index and where it is located.

 Therefore, sending the WordPress sitemap to Google once will be more than enough since it will automatically update with the new pages and articles you create on your website.

 As you have already seen, the sitemap is a search engine query file where we indicate the pages of our website that we want them to take into account to index and include in searches.

 With this file, we indicate to crawlers or crawlers which pages should appear on Google.

 But the function of the sitemap.xml doesn’t end here.